-The Program Evaluation Committee (PEC), which will consist of Imo Aisiku PD, Raghu Seethala, Carolyn DAmbrosio, and Peter Hou, will document formal, systematic evaluation of the curriculum at least annually, and will be responsible for rendering a written Annual Program Evaluation.
+The Program Evaluation Committee (PEC), which will consist of Imo Aisiku, Raghu Seethala, Carolyn D’Ambrosio, Peter Hou, and Michael Billington, will document formal, systematic evaluation of the curriculum at least annually, and will be responsible for rendering a written Annual Program Evaluation.
 The program will monitor and track fellow performance, faculty development, graduate performance, program quality, and will use the results of annual fellow and faculty evaluation of the program to improve the program, including progress on the previous year’s action plan.
 The PEC will prepare a written plan of action to document initiative to improve performance in one of the areas described above and delineate how they will be measured and monitored.

 For over a century, a leader in patient care, medical education and research, with expertise in virtually every specialty of medicine and surgery.